digital-asset/cn-quickstart/README.md

 In `DevNet` mode, you can configure a non-default `SPONSOR_SV_ADDRESS`, `SCAN_ADDRESS` and `ONBOARDING_SECRET_URL` or `ONBOARDING_SECRET` in the `quickstart/.env` file.

 **Note**: Access to the Super Validator endpoints on DevNet may require a VPN setup.

+**Note**: The CN QS uses Java SDK version `Eclipse Temurin JDK version 17.0.12+7`.
+The Java SDK runs within the Docker container.
+This information is specified in `quickstart/compose.yaml` and `.env`.

 ## Available make targets